juji/tusd-sws/README.md

 ## LucidLines Dashboard

-This project uses **LucidLines** - a terminal streaming server that provides a unified web interface for **monitoring logs** from all services simultaneously:
+This project uses **LucidLines** - a terminal streaming server that provides a unified web interface for **monitoring logs** from all services simultaneously.
+Access logs via browser at `http://localhost:8888/`

-- **Log Aggregation**: View real-time output from tusd, static-web-server, and client in one place
-- **Multi-terminal View**: No need to juggle multiple terminal tabs during development
-- **Service Monitoring**: Track startup, errors, and activity across the entire stack
-- **Web Interface**: Access logs via browser at `http://localhost:8888/`

 **Services Monitored:**
 - **SWS**: Static-Web-Server logs (port 8787 startup, requests, etc.)